nickbalestra/nickbalestra.github.io/_posts/2016-08-29-express-serve-ssr-react-app.md

 We’ll be looking at how to wire together and engineer such a middleware.
 It will offer a minimal configuration upon initialization (i.e. like enabling hot-module-load, setting the endpoint where the app will be served and allowing us to pass parameters to the react app).

 Why may you want something like this?
-Imagine you are working on a discretely complex app, and you need some kind of dev-tool in the form of a GUI driven app, simply hook the middleware in, hit the desired URL end there you go, of course, that’s one possible scenario…
+Imagine you are working on a discretely complex app, and you need some kind of dev-tool in the form of a GUI driven app, simply hook the middleware in, hit the desired URL end there you go.
+Of course, that’s only one among many possible scenarios…

 The stack is based around express, react, jspm.